shurik179/yozh/docs/quickstart/batteries.rst

 (of course, power switch should be off while you are doing it).
 Make sure to observe correct polarity as labeled on the PCB!

-See section ``Power`` in ``Yozh Features in detail`` document for suggestiosn on choosing the best 18650 battery or proper method of installation if you want to use two batteries -- there are some precautions to be observed!
+See section ``Power`` in :ref:`Yozh Features in Detail <features>` document for suggestions on choosing the best 18650 battery or proper method of installation if you want to use two batteries -- there are some precautions to be observed!